OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 This is a great feature in Octopus to help move projects between instances or to split projects into multiple spaces for better visibility.

-It's worth noting that it won't export and import:
+It's worth noting that it can't export and import:

 * [Packages](https://octopus.com/docs/projects/export-import#packages)
 * [Deployment targets](https://octopus.com/docs/projects/export-import#deployment-targets)